 In Chapter 1 Regional Growth Management Planning, on page 1-8, amend text as follows:

-Subarea plans, including community plans and basin plans, focus the policy direction of the Comprehensive Plan to a smaller geographic area (see Chapter 11 Community Service Area Subarea Planning, for information on these larger-scale subarea land use plans).
+Community Service Area Subarea plans, ((including)) as well as other community plans and basin plans, focus the policy direction of the Comprehensive Plan to a smaller geographic area (see Chapter 11 Community Service Area Subarea Planning, for information on large-scale subarea land use plans for rural and urban unincorporated communities in King County).
 Smaller-scale studies, known as area zoning and land use studies, per King County Code,5 are focused on adoption or amendment of land use and zoning maps on an area wide basis rather than the broad range of topics that are addressed in a full subarea plan.
 Examples of subarea plans and area zoning studies include the Duwamish Coalition Project, White Center Action Plan, Fall City Subarea Plan, the East Redmond Subarea Plan, and planning efforts within a watershed or basin.
 Development of subarea plans are guided by the following policy as well as other applicable policies of the Comprehensive Plan and provisions in the King County Code.6

 In Chapter 1 Regional Growth Management Planning, on page 1-9, amend text as follows:

 In addition to subarea plans and area zoning and land use studies, King County's land use planning also includes other planning processes.
-These include Comprehensive Plan policy directed subarea studies, such as the establishment of new community business centers, adjusting Rural Town boundaries, or assessing the feasibility of upzoning in urban unincorporated areas.
+These include Comprehensive Plan policy directed subarea studies, such as the establishment of new community business centers, adjusting Rural Town boundaries, or assessing the feasibility of ((upzoning)) zoning reclassifications in urban unincorporated areas.
 Subarea studies are focused on specific areas of the County, but do not look at the range of issues that a subarea plan would include.
 In some cases, an area zoning and land use study may suffice to meet the requirements of the policies.
 In addition, there are Site Specific Land Use Amendments5 and Zone Reclassifications,6 which are site specific processes that involve County staff review and recommendations, a public hearing and recommendation by a Hearing Examiner and a decision by County Council.
 These must be consistent with the Comprehensive Plan or be proposed with amendments during the Plan update process.

 In Chapter 1 Regional Growth Management Planning, on page 1-11, amend text as follows:

 The Growth Management Act allows local comprehensive plan amendments to be considered once each year.
-In King County, those annual amendments allow technical changes only, except for once every ((four))eight years.
-Then, during the "((Four))Eight-Year Cycle review process," substantive changes to policies, land use designations and the Urban Growth Area boundary can be proposed and adopted.
+In King County, those annual amendments allow ((technical)) limited changes only, except for once every ((four))eight years.
+Then, during the "((Four))Eight-Year Cycle review process," substantive changes to policies((, land use designations)) and amendments to the Urban Growth Area boundary can be proposed and adopted.
+A smaller-range of substantive changes to policies and amendments to the Urban Growth Area boundary may also be considered once every two years, but only if authorized by motion and included in the scope of a “Two-Year” update.
 These provisions are detailed in King County Code Title 20.18.
 Additional information and policies are found in Chapter 12, Implementation, Amendments and Evaluation.

 In Chapter 1 Regional Growth Management Planning, starting on page 1-23, amend text as follows: